This easy tuna salad recipe makes the best tuna sandwiches! This classic tuna salad is the perfect recipe to make ahead for quick lunches.

 • Stir with a fork until everything is well combined.
 Taste and add more salt and pepper as needed.

 • Serve tuna salad on bread, rolls, croissants or crackers.
-For low carb, serve tuna salad on a bed of lettuce, in hollowed out tomatoes, or in avocado halves.
+For low carb, serve tuna salad in lettuce wraps, over salad greens, in hollowed out tomatoes, or in avocado halves.

 Notes